-4. The DCCF controls the message bus and the adapters so the notifications traverse the messaging framework.
-3CA will be provided with the consumer's notification endpoint.
+4. The DCCF controls the message bus and the adaptors so the notifications traverse the messaging framework.
+The subscription to the DA includes a Notification Correlation ID of the 3PA and the Notification Correlation ID for Data Consumer-1 as received in step 1.
+The DA may associate these with a messaging framework.
+The 3PA is provided with its Notification Correlation ID and the "Data Tag".
+The 3CA will be provided with the consumer's notification endpoint, the Notification_Correlation_ID of the Consumer and the "Data Tag".
+The 3CA may then subscribe to the "Data Tag" in the messaging framework.

 5. The DCCF sends a subscription request to a NF producer acting as a data source.
-The subscription includes the notification endpoint of 3PA acting as the receiver for these notifications.
+The subscription includes the notification endpoint and Notification Correlation ID of the 3PA that is acting as the receiver for these notifications.

 6. The Data Source acknowledges the request

-7. A Notification is sent to the 3PA after an event trigger at the Data Source.
-The 3PA publishes the data on the message bus.
+7. A Notification containing the Notification Correlation ID of the 3PA is sent to the 3PA after an event trigger at the Data Source.
+The 3PA publishes the data in the message framework.
+It may use "Data Tag" the associated with the Notification Correlation ID of the 3PA received in step 4..

-8. When the data is notified, the Message bus makes sure all subscribers of the data get the data.
-In this case the only subscriber is a 3CA serving consumer-1..
-This 3CA sends the notification to the notification endpoint of Data Consumer-1.
+8. When the data is published to the "Data Tag", the Messaging Framework makes it available to all subscribed 3CAs. .
+In this case the only subscriber is a 3CA serving consumer-1.
+This 3CA maps the "Data Tag" to the Notification Correlation ID of the Data Consumer received in Step 4 (which was originally provided by Data Consumer-1) and sends the notification to the notification endpoint of Data Consumer-1.

 9. Data Consumer-2 (e.g.: NWDAF-2) sends a request for the same Data.
 The message may indicate whether the requested data should be sent to Data Consumer-2, and/or to other Consumers such as Data Repository.
+The Notification Correlation ID of Consumer-2 is included for notifications sent to Data Consumer-2.

-10. The DCCF determines that the requested data is already being collected from a Data Source (e.g.: AMF-1)
+10. The DCCF determines that the requested data is already being collected from a Data Source (e.g.: AMF-1) and retrieves 3PA ID and the Notification Correlation ID of the 3PA.

-11. The DCCF sends a subscription request to the Messaging Framework indicating that there is a new subscriber of the data, 3CA for data consumer-2 (3CA for Consumer-2 may be different or the same from 3CA for Consumer-1).
-2. Notification endpoint of Data Consumer-2 is provided to 3CA.
+11. The DCCF sends a subscription request to the Messaging Framework indicating that there is a new subscriber of the data.
+The subscribe message to the DA provides the 3PA ID, the 3PA Notification Correlation ID currently in use, and the Notification Correlation ID for Data Consumer-2 as received in step 9.
+The DA selects the existing "Data Tag" corresponding to the 3PA information and sends the 3CA Consumer-2’s notification endpoint, the Notification_Correlation_ID of Consumer-2 and the "Data Tag".
+The 3CA may then subscribe to the "Data Tag" in the messaging framework.

+Note: the 3CA for Consumer-2 may be different or the same from 3CA for Consumer-1.

-12. After event triggered in data source, a Notification is sent to the 3PA and 3PA notifies the data on the Messaging Framework.
+12. After an event is triggered in the data source, a Notification is sent to the 3PA and 3PA publishes the data to the corresponding "Data Tag" on the Messaging Framework.

 13-14.
-When the data is notified, the Message Framework makes sure all subscribers of the data get the data.
-In this case the 3CAs serving consumer-1 and consumer-2.
-These 3CAs send the notifications to the notification endpoints of Data Consumer-1 and consumer-2.
+When the data is published to the "Data Tag" the Messaging Framework makes it available to the subscribed 3CAs.
+In this case the 3CAs serving consumer-1 and consumer-2 receive the data and send the notifications to the notification endpoints of Data Consumer-1 and Data Consumer-2 using the Notification Correlation ID of Consumer-1 and Consumer-2, respectively.
+A Data Repository also receives notifications if it has subscribed via the DCCF.